jessicaaa04/Power_Outage/README.md

 For those categorical features, they are one-hot encoded to convert these nominal variables into a format that can be provided to the machine learning algorithms, enhancing the model's interpretability of geographical and climate influences.

+Also, we maintained the same feature engineering methods as the baseline model, such as transformations for time features, imputation, and column transformers.

 ### Modeling Selection

 Selected Model: HistGradientBoostingClassifier